magnified-joy/magnifiedjoy.com/wedding/_posts/2015-05-09-los-angeles-ca-simi-valley-wedding-photographer-strathearn-park-rustic-barn-latina-wedding-amber-jonathan.markdown

 title: Los Angeles, CA | Simi Valley Wedding Photographer | Strathearn Park Rustic Barn Latina Wedding | Amber + Jonathan
 label: Amber + Jonathan
 thumbnail: http://images.magnifiedjoy.com/Blog/Weddings/2015/Amber_Jonathan_Wedding/018_Los_Angeles_Simi_Valley_Wedding_Photographer_Rustic_Barn_Country_Latina_Wedding_Amber_Jonathan.jpg
 description: Such an awesome time at Amber + Jonathan's rustic barn wedding at Strathearn Park in Simi Valley!
 The atmosphere was laid back and was full of love, joy, laughter!
-We felt so honored to be document this day!
+We felt so honored to document this day!
+Congrats you guys!
+Have fun in Maui!
 keywords: los angeles, simi valley wedding photographer, latina wedding, rustic barn wedding, Strathearn Park wedding, photojournalistic photographer in LA,
 ---
 Such an awesome time at Amber + Jonathan's rustic barn wedding at Strathearn Park in Simi Valley!
 The atmosphere was laid back and was full of love, joy, laughter!
 We felt so honored to be document this day!